 Wayland is much more simple to set up than X11.
 Please read the X11 section above as much of the information is also relevant to Wayland.
 There are a few changes, however.

-Unlike X11 where components were more seperated, especially when using a window manager, this is not the case for Wayland.
+Unlike X11 where components were more separated, especially when using a window manager, this is not the case for Wayland.
 The window manager and compositor will always be combined.
 Desktop environments will combine both.
 This leaves the only things that need to be installed are a terminal and perhaps a launcher.
 The minimal graphical environments are called compositors instead of window managers, but desktop environments are still called desktop environments.

 Many X11 window managers do not have Wayland support.
 There are some unofficial ports that use certain reusable frameworks which would be called an X11 compositor, like wlroots (these are called compositor libraries).
 You can try some ports if you wish but some of them do their own thing which you may not agree with.

-Native Wayland compositors include Hyprland, Sway, and Wayfire.
+Native Wayland compositors include Hyprland, i3, Sway, and Wayfire.
 In order to start these compositors, you can start them by using a display manager or simply run the binary that is of the compositor name.
 The choice is up to you how you wish to approach it.

 Go with GNOME or KDE Plasma.
 They have good Wayland support.
 Like with X11, you can launch these using a display manager.